puppetlabs/puppet-rfc/arm-8.hiera_2/index.md

 `undef`.
 The logic in `environments.pp` can then resolve the various cases:

 * ignore the `$agent_environment` completely
-* compare it against ´$environment` and if different issue a warning or raise an error
+* compare it against `$environment` and if different issue a warning or raise an error
 * use it if there is a desire to override the decision in an ENC
 * use it in combination with other data supplied from the agent to determine the environment to use.